-About this Technical Note
+1.1About this Technical Note

-- This note supplements CDP's reporting guidance for the water security questionnaire (available at http://www.cdp.net/guidance).
-It sets out the definitions that must be applied when reporting water accounting information to CDP in modules W1 and W5.
-These were updated for the 2018 disclosure. - The standardization of definitions and calculation methods used by disclosing companies is required for data comparability. - ▼ The Appendix to this Technical Note describes variations that apply to CDP sector specific questions. - (First published April 2018).
+- This note supplements CDP's reporting guidance for the water-specific questions (available at Our Question Bank CDP.
+It sets out the definitions that must be applied when reporting water accounting information to CDP. - The standardization of definitions and calculation methods used by disclosing companies is required for data comparability. - The Appendix to this Technical Note describes variations that apply to CDP sector specific questions. - First published April 2018, updated May 2025.

-CDP's approach to water accounting
+2. CDP's approach to water accounting

 - To progress water security for all and minimize the need to manage water-related risks, organizations must eliminate any detrimental impact on water ecosystems and resources.
 Impact and risk exposure occurs as water flows into and out of an organization's boundaries, so CDP collects information to determine how well an organization understands this flow.
-CDP's scoring methodology incentivizes companies to understand and share their corporate level water balance and the flows of water through the organization. - Measurements of withdrawal, discharge and consumption take place as water crosses the organizational boundary, at either the corporate level or facility level.
-This makes the concept of the organizational boundary central to our disclosure request at the corporate and the facility level. - CDP asks companies to report their physical sources of water, to consider what quality of surface water they depend on, in terms of fresh and brackish surface water, and also whether they withdraw from renewable and non-renewable groundwater sources.
-These distinctions help companies to disclose their risk exposure from different water sources.
+CDP's scoring methodology incentivizes companies to understand and share their corporate level water balance and the flows of water through the organization.
+Measurements of withdrawal, discharge and consumption take place as water crosses the organizational boundary, at either the corporate level or facility level.
+This makes the concept of the organizational boundary central to our disclosure request at the corporate and the facility level. - CDP asks companies to report their physical sources of water, to consider what quality of surface water they depend on (in terms of fresh and brackish surface water), and whether they withdraw from renewable and non-renewable groundwater sources.
+These distinctions help companies disclose their risk exposure from different water sources.
 For example, an electric utility organization may use large volumes of surface water for cooling purposes, but the water quality may not be fresh which lowers their risk exposure.
-Companies should report this information by selecting 'Brackish surface water/seawater', to demonstrate to investors that they are not dependent on potentially scarce fresh surface water sources. - Companies are encouraged to account for all their interaction with water, and to minimize that interaction (e.g. through reduced withdrawals, efficiency improvements, or by changing their business activities).
+Companies should report this information by selecting 'Brackish surface water/seawater', to demonstrate to investors that they are not dependent on potentially scarce fresh surface water sources. - Companies are encouraged to account for and minimize their interaction with water, e.g. through reduced withdrawals, efficiency improvements, or by changing their business activities.
 This means that CDP seeks more nuanced information than volumetric reductions in freshwater removal or consumption.
 Most important is that companies have robust monitoring and accounting in place for all aspects of their corporate hydrology, and that they demonstrate an understanding of their dependence on water.

-For disclosure to CDP, companies should consult our question-level reporting guidance and scoring methodology when responding to our water security questionnaire as this is updated annually.
+For disclosure to CDP, companies should consult our reporting guidance and scoring methodology when responding to our water security questions as this is updated annually.

-Alignment with other frameworks
+3. Alignment with other frameworks